 [Read: Tips for Getting a Mortgage]

-Why a lower interest on a mortgage might be rewarding
+Benefits of lower interest on a mortgage

 One of the chief reasons to refinance your mortgage is to save with a lower interest rate.
 While you won’t realize the savings immediately, over time you’ll begin to capitalize on the lower cost of borrowing.